Japan's business mood holds up but US tariff worries grow, survey shows

-However, manufacturers slashed their profit estimates and expect business conditions to worsen three months ahead, the closely watched "tankan" survey showed on Tuesday, suggesting firms see pain from U.S. tariffs deepening later this year.
+However, manufacturers slashed their profit estimates and expect business conditions to worsen three months ahead, the closely watched "tankan" survey showed on Tuesday (Jul 1), suggesting firms see pain from US tariffs deepening later this year.

 Sentiment among big non-manufacturers worsened slightly as some companies worried about rising labour costs, the impact of higher prices on domestic consumption and softening demand for luxury goods among overseas tourists.